Train Simulator (Ongakukan): Railfan (2006–2007)

-JR East Train Simulator (2022)
+JR East Train Simulator (2022–present)

-Released in November 2022, JR East Train Simulator was the first title in the series to be released in the West.
-The base game features short segments of the Tōkaidō, Chūō, and Ōito lines, with DLC available to extend these lines to their full length.
+First version released in November 2022, JR East Train Simulator was the first title in the series to be regularly updated in the West.
+The base game features full Keihin–Tōhoku Negishi Line, short segments of the Tōkaidō, Chūō, and Ōito lines, with 12 DLC [Tōkaidō, Chūō, Ōito, Saikyō–Kawagoe, Senseki, Keiyō, Yamanote, Jōban (Ueno–Tokyo included), Shin'etsu Main, Hachinohe, Nambu (Branch included), Tsurumi (Umi-Shibaura Branch, Ōkawa Branch included), and Sōbu (Narita Airport branch included) lines] available on Steam platform to extend these lines to their full length.

 Controllers

 A number of external controllers with realistic controls have been manufactured for use with the games: